Bob the Railway Dog: Accidents

 Bob is noted as having several accidents in his career.
 In his early career, Bob had a number of falls, after which he refined his skills jumping up onto, or from one locomotive to another, even as they moved.
 On one occasion he is reported to have fallen from an engine travelling between Manoora and Saddleworth, and managed to walk two miles to Saddleworth with an injured leg.

 In Port Pirie, his tail became jammed – just where is not known.
 In another incident, Bob is reported as losing an inch off his tail after slipping off, and on another journey, his coat caught fire.

 During a stay in Adelaide, Bob is reported to have spent time at Goodwood Cabin, and, after tripping down the cabin's stairs, started rolling under and out the other side of a passing train.

 During one of his visits to Port Augusta, Bob is said to have caught a steamship to Port Pirie after apparently confusing the ship's whistle with that of a locomotive.

 The Petersburg Times records that "only during one winter did he look miserable, when some employé (on probation) cut off all his hair except that of his neck and tip of his tail.
 He was supposed to look like a diminutive lion, but his voice betrayed him".

 Bloodline

-Various reports over the years suggest that whilst Bob was "well bred", he was most likely a Koolie crossed with a Smithfield.
+Various reports over the years suggest that while Bob was "well bred", he was most likely a Koolie crossed with a Smithfield.
 Others claim he was a Bearded collie.

 One correspondent, Henry Hollamby of Macclesfield, claimed in the Southern Argus that he was the breeder, and that "Bob's father was a German collie dog".
 He writes that he passed the dog to the owner of the Macclesfield Hotel, James Mott.
 Later research by Parker appears to support this.